 Is a Graduate Degree Required to Become a Librarian?

 According to U.S. News and World Report, most librarian jobs require a master’s degree in either library science or information studies.
-The BLS also indicates a master’s degree is required for librarians and library media specialists.
+The BLS also indicates that a master’s degree is required for librarians and library media specialists.

 Do Online Library Science Programs Require the GRE?